James0618/unmas/README.md

 python3 src/main.py --config=unmas --env-config=sc2 with env_args.map_name=2s3z use_tensorborad=True
 ```

+**The experimental results on 3s5z_vs_3s6z are more susceptible to the random seeds, and the average winning rate will tend to be stable after multiple experiments. **

 The config files act as defaults for an algorithm or environment.

 They are all located in `src/config`.